kumar-github/tutorial-resources/README.md

 Process finished with exit code 1
 ```
 *Note: It is not a good practice to **enable** and **expose** the `shutdown` endpoint without implementing proper authorization.
-If not, You may end up bringing down a production application by mistake.*
+If not, you may end up bringing down a production application by mistake.*

 :question:**Any Questions**:question: